jansenfelipe/omr/README.md

 }
 ```

-In the `examples /` directory there is a `map.json` file that determines the targets to be read in the` response.png` image.
+In the `examples` directory there is a `map.json` file that determines the targets to be read in the `response.png` image.

 # License